PnB Rock

-Rakim Hasheem Allen (December 9, 1991 – September 12, 2022), better known by his stage name PnB Rock, was an American rapper, singer, and songwriter.
-He gained a large following in 2016 with his song "Selfish", which peaked at number 51 on the US Billboard Hot 100, as well as his feature on the song "Cross Me" by Ed Sheeran, alongside Chance the Rapper.
-He also provided uncredited vocals on XXXTentacion's hit single "Changes", which reached the top 20 on the same chart.
+Rakim Hasheem Allen (December 9, 1991 – September 12, 2022), known professionally as PnB Rock, was an American rapper, singer, and songwriter.
+Born and raised in Philadelphia, Allen signed with Atlantic Records in 2015 and gained initial recognition for his 2016 single, "Selfish".
+His first Billboard Hot 100 entry, it received triple platinum certification by the Recording Industry Association of America (RIAA) and served as lead single for his commercial mixtape GTTM: Goin Thru the Motions (2017), which entered the Billboard 200.
+His debut studio album, Catch These Vibes (2017) peaked at number 17 on the chart, while his second album, TrapStar Turnt PopStar (2019) peaked at number four.

-He released two studio albums, Catch These Vibes (2017) and TrapStar Turnt PopStar (2019), the latter of which reached the top five on the Billboard 200 chart.
-PnB Rock was chosen as part of the 2017 XXL Freshman Class.
+Allen also guest performed on the Billboard Hot 100-top 40 singles "Cross Me" by Ed Sheeran, "Changes" by XXXTentacion, "Dangerous" by Meek Mill, and "Everyday We Lit" by YFN Lucci during his lifetime.
+He was chosen as part of the 2017 XXL Freshman Class.

-On September 12, 2022, PnB Rock was shot and killed at Roscoe's House of Chicken 'N Waffles during a robbery in Los Angeles.
+PnB Rock was shot and killed during a robbery at Roscoe's House of Chicken 'N Waffles in South Los Angeles on September 12, 2022, at the age of 30.
+Three suspects were arrested in connection to the killing, including Freddie Lee Trone and his 17-year-old son.
+In August 2024, Freddie Trone was found guilty on all counts of first-degree murder, robbery, and conspiracy.

 Early life

 Rakim Hasheem Allen was born on December 9, 1991, in the Germantown neighborhood of Philadelphia, Pennsylvania, to a Muslim family.
 Allen's father was murdered when he was three years old.
-He was primarily raised by his mother.
+He was primarily raised by his single mother.
 In his teen years, he lived in Northeast Philadelphia.
 He grew up listening to artists such as rapper 2Pac and R&B group Jodeci.

 At age 13, Allen was sent to a youth detention program for committing robberies and fighting in school.
 When he turned 19, he was sentenced to 33 months in prison for drug possession and other crimes.
 Allen was homeless for a short period after being released from prison.
 He never finished high school.
 Allen later adopted the stage name PnB Rock, which paid homage to Pastorius and Baynton, a street corner near where he grew up in Germantown.